 Where can I get a copy of my credit report?

-Knowing your credit score and how it may impact your finances in the future is critical – a bad credit score could stop your property plans before they even start!
+Knowing your credit score and how it may impact your finances in the future is critical.
+A bad credit score could stop your plans to buy property before they even start!

-At Hunter Galloway we can also assist with getting a copy of your credit report if you would like a copy get in touch here.
+At Hunter Galloway, we can also assist with getting a copy of your credit report.
+If you would like a copy, call us on 1300 088 065 or get in touch here.